Project INNOMET

 Zinc-containing steel mill dusts and slags generated during iron and steel production via the route Blast Furnace – Basic Oxygen Furnace route or in the Electric Arc Furnace (EAF), can be considered as significant secondary raw materials.
 Currently, two processes are state of the art regarding the separation and recovery of zinc from steel mill dusts, namely pyrometallurgical and hydrometallurgical processes.
 However, some process routes in turn generate non-recyclable secondary waste and, in some cases, can only be operated at high cost and therefore cannot be classified as sustainable from an ecological point of view.
 The Waelz process (rotary kiln process) and the INMETCO process (direct reduction process in a shaft furnace) are two pyrometallurgical processes that exist on a large scale.
 A global shift in thinking towards circular economy, as well as declining landfill capacities and considerable disposal costs, are leading to increasing interest in innovative reprocessing concepts for steel mill dusts and slags with a high zinc content.
 An innovative, environmentally friendly, and energy-efficient approach here is biological metal recovery from dusts and slags (= bioleaching).
 Bioleaching is a naturally occurring, microbial process in which various metals are dissolved from ores or other metal-bearing materials through the formation of organic and inorganic acids, oxidation and reduction reactions and the precipitation of complex-forming substances.

 Optimized metal recovery from metallurgical residues (dusts and slags) should be achieved in the INNOMET project by a semi-continuous treatment combination of biological leaching (bioleaching) by microorganisms and downstream metal recovery (bioelectrochemical separation or fractional precipitation).
-In addition, a leaching process using deep eutectic solvents will be tested.
+In addition, a leaching process using deep eutectic solvents was tested.
 Leaching processes, such as bioleaching, offer energy-saving methods (atmospheric pressure, low to moderate temperatures) to dissolve metals from oxide solid mixtures.
 By suitably coupling leaching with selective separation mechanisms, metal fractions can be recovered in refined form.

 Objectives

-• Combined consideration of bioleaching and subsequent metal recovery to produce iron-rich secondary products and a non-ferrous metal alloy.
+- Combined consideration of bioleaching and subsequent metal recovery to produce iron-rich secondary products and a non-ferrous metal alloy.

-• Use of deep eutectic solvents for leaching of steelmaking slag for selective and energy-saving phosphorus recovery in the form of phosphates
+- Use of deep eutectic solvents for leaching of steelmaking slag for selective and energy-saving phosphorus recovery in the form of phosphates

-• Special mixtures of fine-grained metallurgical residues (dusts from process gas cleaning) for a sustainable and efficient treatment of one or more residue streams coming from a steel mill process
+- Special mixtures of fine-grained metallurgical residues (dusts from process gas cleaning) for a sustainable and efficient treatment of one or more residue streams coming from a steel mill process

-• Evaluation of possible CO2 reduction potentials by replacing crude ore for primary production by the iron-rich secondary products
+- Evaluation of possible CO2 reduction potentials by replacing crude ore for primary production by the iron-rich secondary products

 Framework

-Project runtime:
+Project timeline:

 2023-01-01 to 2024-12-31